TLara1/TLara1.github.io/_projects/24_project.md

 \begin{equation}
 \mathcal{P}\left(\mathbf{x}\right)=\frac{N-1}{V}\quad\text{if}\ R>2a.
 \end{equation}
 This is saying that the probability of encountering a particle is the same everywhere, which is a decent first-order approximation for our dilute suspension.
+We will study this assumption closer later.

 We will calculate the integral of Eq. \ref{eq: integral phi^2 correction} in this case.
 A few useful identities,
 \begin{equation}
  \int _{R\geq 2a} dV \frac{x_kx_l}{R^5} =  \int _{r\geq 2a} dr\ r^{-1}\int d\Omega\ d _kd _l = \frac{4}{3}\pi\log\left(\frac{L}{2a}\right)\delta _{kl},
 \end{equation}